floooh/floooh.github.io/_posts/2025-12-01-sokol-vulkan-backend-1.md

 rot.
 Essentially, the Vulkan backend is the first step towards deprecating the OpenGL backend (first, an alternative to WebGL2 had to happen - which exists now with WebGPU, and next an alternative for OpenGL on Linux (and less important:
-Android) had to be implemented (which is the Vulkan backend), because Linux and Android are the only two target platforms which are currently limited to a single 3D API: OpenGL.
+Android) had to be implemented (which is the Vulkan backend).
+So far Linux and Android were the only sokol-gfx target platforms limited to a single backend: OpenGL.
 All other target platforms already have a more modern alternative (Windows with D3D11 and macOS/iOS with Metal).
 Deprecating the OpenGL backend won't happen for a while, but personally I can't wait to free sokol-gfx from the 'shackles of OpenGL' ;)

 Also another reason why I felt that now is the right time to tackle Vulkan support is that the Vulkan API has improved quite a bit since 1.0 in ways that make it a much